About The Technology

-A method of combining energy at an ionic level, enabling the release of bound hydrogen by harvesting a natural galvanic energy stored in abundant and low cost metals.
+The Ion Accelerator dissociates sea and rain water at an ionic level, enabling the release of bound hydrogen by harvesting a natural galvanic energy stored in abundant and low cost metals.
 The energy content of the hydrogen is many time greater than the input catalyst electricity.
 This has proven to enable self-sustaining energy generation with very little metal consumption.

 The non-toxic byproduct is recyclable or has other commercial value, unlike nuclear power, where the radioactive byproduct is difficult and expensive to confine.

 Hydrogen can either be converted to heat, mechanical or electrical energy instantly, or become an energy carrier and be stored for future consumption.